 lot of love.
 B.

-If you like this recipe may I recommend: Soft buns with barley coffee
+If you like this recipe may I recommend: Easy yogurt buns cooked in a frying pan

 This recipe was created thanks to the collaboration with Lurpak.
 Excellent Danish butter perfect for professional pastry making and for homemade use.